technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

      ![](./media/image21.png)

-6. Add **inputs** for each of the following Parameters listed in the table below.
+6. Add **inputs**.
 Select the appropriate input type as shown in the table and be sure to add both the name and the description.
 It's important to include the description because it will help the agent know what to fill in the input.

-    [TABLE]

     ![](./media/image22.png)